-Elevation - The height in feet above mean sea level according to National Geodetic Vertical Datum (NGVD, 1929).
+Elevation - The height in feet above mean sea level according to National Geodetic Vertical Datum (NGVD, 1929) or North American Vertical Datum 88 (NAVD).
 May also be expressed in feet above mean sea level (MSL) as reference datum.

 Evapotranspiration - The total loss of water to the atmosphere by evaporation from land and water surfaces and by transpiration from plants.